cacophony-wj/LeS/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the Pre-Installation step.

+**MEGA files stuck at _100%_**

+The files from MEGA are very large and must be verified.
+Please be extremely patient and allow each file to hash for at least 30 minutes, up to two hours if you are not using a solid-state drive.
+If you are certain you can't download the files any other way, try manual download from the Manifest in Wabbajack's lower-left corner.

+**MEGA download cap exceeded.**

+This shouldn't happen unless you download the list multiple times or download multiple Wabbajack lists.
+I'm afraid you'll have to wait 24h and try again.

+**Wabbajack cannot continue because of unknown files.**

+Move your downloads folder outside of your _LeS_ folder, ensure the _LeS_ folder is clear of all files, then close and restart Wabbajack.
+Be sure to point the downloads box to your relocated downloads folder.

 ####  Post-Installation

 **Copy Game Folder Files**